Use Unity Catalog with your Delta Live Tables pipelines

 Existing pipelines that use the Hive metastore cannot be upgraded to use Unity Catalog.
 To migrate an existing pipeline that writes to Hive metastore, you must create a new pipeline and re-ingest data from the data source(s).

-streaming tables.Any DML queries that modify the schema of a streaming table.
+Data manipulation language (DML) queries that modify the schema of a streaming table are not supported.

-The History tab in Data Explorer does not show history for streaming tables and materialized views.
+The Catalog Explorer History tab does not show history for materialized views.

 The